alqz/atext/README.md

 # atext

+### Overview

-For synchronized text-editor project by ATE.
+Synchronized text-editor project by ATE.

+Ultra lightweight program to do Google Docs-like synchronized file editing with your collaborators right in your command prompt, without the need for a browser.

 ### About the Developer

 Planned, designed, implemented by the members of ATE, Albert Zhang, Timothy Ng, Eyal Sela.
 Developed for Cornell University CS 3110 final project.

-### Overview

-Ultra lightweight program to do Google Docs-like synchronized file editing with your collaborators right in your command prompt, without the need for a browser.

 ### Features